easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 Psychological advantage:
 ├─ Enterprise fears GitHub: "Will I get lost in 10,000 engineers?"
-├─ Enterprise trusts Q-IDE: "I can reach the CTO directly" ├─ Enterprise values: "This team actually cares about my problems" └─ Result: Net positive for retention
+├─ Enterprise trusts Top Dog: "I can reach the CTO directly" ├─ Enterprise values: "This team actually cares about my problems" └─ Result: Net positive for retention
 ```